 Master of Science in Physical Therapy

 The Master of Science in Physical Therapy is a twenty-four month professional program leading to entry to practice, accredited by Physiotherapy Education Accreditation Canada (PEAC).
 Our MScPT Best Practices Curriculum is designed to integrate systems, research and internship components organized in twelve units to maximize educational principles.
 Graduates will be eligible to write the Physiotherapy Competency Examination of the Canadian Alliance of Physiotherapy Regulatory Boards, which qualifies them to practice physical therapy in Canada.
 Graduates will be eligible to register in the Canadian Physiotherapy Association and the Colleges of Physiotherapy in all Canadian provinces.
 Our MScPT program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) of the American Physical Therapy Association, and our graduates are eligible to apply for licensure in the United States.
 The Class of 2016 (entering September 2014) will be the last class to be recognized as a CAPTE accredited program.
 Information on accreditation is also available on our FAQ page under “The U of T PT Program” section.

 Master of Science in Physical Therapy Advanced Standing Option

-The Master of Science in Physical Therapy Advanced Standing Option is a professional graduate degree program that allows eligible physical therapists who are currently registered for independent practice with their provincial regulating body in Canada and who have completed an appropriate Bachelor degree in physiotherapy to acquire the entry-to-practice degree on a part-time basis in an online, learning environment with two on-campus residencies.
+The Master of Science in Physical Therapy Advanced Standing Option is a professional graduate degree program that allows eligible physical therapists who are currently registered for independent practice with their provincial regulating body in Canada and who have completed an appropriate Bachelor degree in physiotherapy to acquire the entry-to-practice degree.
+This program is offered on a part-time basis in an online, learning environment with one on-campus residency.
 Themes of research, business, and professional practices are integrated throughout the curriculum.
 Students complete a group research project during this one-year program.